Humidifier Buying Guide

 Tabletop humidifiers, also known as room humidifiers, disperse enough moisture to humidify a single room.
 These humidifiers are portable, lightweight, often with removable water containers that make them simple to fill and clean.
 It is very easy to move them from space to space.
-Click to see the tabletop humidifiers comparison chart.

 Console humidifiers are created to provide moisture to more than one room or an entire home or building measuring as large as 3,000 square feet in some cases.
 Usually, these units are also portable but a bit heavier than tabletop humidifiers.
 They are normally placed on the floor in a centralized area, and they come in a range of designs that attractively disguise them as ordinary furniture.
-Click to see the console humidifiers comparison chart.

 A whole house humidifier covers whole house.
 Usually, these units are installed onto your HVAC system and connect straight to your water line.
 When the air is heated or cooled, it moves through a humidifier pad that has been saturated with water.
 The air absorbs moisture from this pad and is released into your home as humidified air.
 The best thing is that you don’t have to refill your humidifier – if the system needs more water, it just draws it from your home’s water supply.
 Click to see a whole house humidifiers comparison chart.